Don Siegel’s Science-Fiction Shocker– The original nightmare that Threatened the World!

 “Made in 1956 in the middle of the decade, peopled by men in gray flannel suits, the silent generation, the status seekers, Senator McCarthy, and the lonely crowd, Siegel’s science fiction thriller was a cry of frustrated warning against the conformity and uniformity of a society that was blissfully living in the best of all possible worlds.”
 (Vivian Sobchack cites Charles Gregory)

-Don Siegel managed to complete the shooting of the film within a tight schedule of just 19 days.
+Don Siegel completed the film’s shooting within a tight schedule of just 19 days.
 To enhance authenticity, all the exterior scenes were filmed in natural locations around Los Angeles, specifically selected to resemble the small Northern California suburban town of Santa Mira.
 The city square featured in the film was located in Sierra Madre, east of Pasadena, while the chase sequence up the hill and staircase took place in a section of Hollywood known as Beachwood.

-The 1950s witnessed a significant surge in mass migration to newly developed suburban areas, which in turn only strengthened the process of conformity, unrestrained with a vampirism of the soul creating an atmosphere that ‘bred apathy.
-(Kier-La Janisse) What writer Bernice M. Murphy called ‘Suburban Gothic.’
+The 1950s witnessed a significant surge in mass migration to newly developed suburban areas, which in turn only strengthened the process of conformity, unrestrained by a vampirism of the soul, creating an atmosphere that ‘bred apathy’ (Kier-La Janisse), which writer Bernice M. Murphy called ‘Suburban Gothic.’

 Invasion of the Body Snatchers thrives on its ability to skew what is ordinary about American life in the 1950s and impregnate the screen with an unsettling narrative of paranoia and fear.